-Building a digitally-enabled workforce is a challenge that’s facing all economies as evidenced by the many conversations on that topic during the 2019 meeting of world leaders in Davos (check out the Knowledge Platform to view some of the best discussions).
+Building a digitally-enabled workforce is a challenge facing all economies as evidenced by the many conversations during the 2019 meeting of world leaders in Davos (check out the Knowledge Platform to view some of the best discussions).

-The Panel’s approach will consider what’s already working well, both here and internationally, most especially in those economies leading the way and where they’re similar to our own.
-It also wants to understand the priorities, views, ideas and concerns of key stakeholders here in Australia.
+The Panel’s approach has considered what’s already working well, both here and internationally, especially in those economies leading the way and similar to our own.
+It also sought to understand the priorities, views, ideas and concerns of key stakeholders here in Australia.

-The Panel is pursuing a two-phase methodology: the first focussing on research and analysis, the second involving consultation and engagement with key stakeholders.
-In some instances these phases may run concurrently due to the tight timeframes for the work.
+The Panel has pursued a two-phase methodology: the first focussing on research and analysis, the second involving consultation and engagement with key stakeholders.

 PHASE A: RESEARCH AND ANALYSIS

 - Analysis of existing digital skills within nationally endorsed qualifications (contained in Training Packages)

 - Analysis of proposed digital skills within the annual Industry Skills Forecasts developed by the 60+ Industry Reference Committees